rollbar/docs/api/rql.md

       "rowcount": 1,
       "executionTime": 123
     },
-    "job": {...} // A RQL job resource if result=job is set in the query string }
+    "job": {...} // A RQL job resource if expand=job is set in the query string }
 }